thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

   years to come.

-  We can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda', or up to 30 on our newest vessel Oceans, or up to 20 on our Seawind 1000XL.
+  We can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda', or up to 30 on our deluxe vessel Oceans, or up to 43 on our brand new vessel Island Time.
 If you have a larger group be sure to check out our amazing [Raft-Up Party](https://sailinginparadise.com.au/boat-charter/raft-up-parties/) options.

   The smooth and stable nature of the catamaran means our boats are suitable for all ages and abilities.
 [Take a tour of our boats](https://sailinginparadise.com.au/our-boats/).